-With some of the studies indicating that coffee-drinking may not be all that good for you, drinking a cup of black tea which also is caffeinated, but is seen as more natural, has become a good alternative.
-Some doctors started to recommend substituting coffee with tea.
+With the rising popular belief indicating that coffee-drinking may not be all that good for you, drinking a cup of black tea which also is caffeinated, but is seen as more natural, has become a good alternative.
+Some doctors have started to recommend substituting coffee with tea.

 According to the Granada tourism website, there is an especially good range of teas in the Moroccan tea rooms (or Teterías) of Granada.
 Caldereria Nueva is a pedestrian street in Granada that has many Arab tea houses, Moorish craft shops, and stalls.
 There you can find aromatic teas, Moorish pastries, pancakes, and other light refreshments.